The AI Landscape

 The core loop: Describe → Build → Review

 Anyone can type a question into ChatGPT.
 Directing an AI agent to build real software takes practice — knowing what to ask for, how to break down problems, and when to course-correct.
-That’s what separates the top 0.002% from everyone else.
+That’s the skill this course teaches.

 | Tool | Maker | What makes it special |